kylefdyer/kylefdyer.github.io/README.md

 ### Climbing Trip Coming UP: Red Rocks!

-Stoked[^1] for some multi pitch climbing in Red Rock Canyon this spring.
+Stoked (unsure if my temperament allows me to live up to the term) for some multi pitch climbing in Red Rock Canyon this spring.
 My buddy and I are using [Red Rock Climbing Guides](https://www.redrockclimbingcenter.com/climbingguides) this time.
 The Tour De France has a race going on in the canyon that same weekend... so we'll see how that goes.

-[^1]: unsure if my temperament allows me to live up to the term

 ### That Can Love you